Improving food security through livestock and social entrepreneurship

 Duration of the project

-- Lottery funds of the cantons of Berne, Aargau, Graubünden and Glarus
+Lottery funds of the cantons of Berne, Aargau, Graubünden, Glarus and Obwald

 - ETD (Entreprises et Développement des Territoires)

 - FENAPFIBVTO (Fédération Nationale des Professionnels de la Filière Bétail et Viande du Togo)

 - OADEL (Organisation pour l’Alimentation et le Développement Local)

 In Togo, more than a third of households are struggling to meet their food and nutritional needs.
 Pregnant and breastfeeding women and children are the most affected by micronutrient deficiencies, especially iron: 70% of children aged 6-59 months suffer from anaemia.